 Plastic bottles can be re-purposed to make a fun game for your pet.
 This method requires minimal effort and zero cost to you, so it's worth a try.

 Grab a water bottle, or juice jug, remove the labels and clean the container thoroughly.
-Cut a few holes, fill it with treats and screw the cap back on.
-Your dog will chase and bat the bottle around to remove some treats.
+Cut a few holes (sand any sharp edges), toss in some treats and screw the cap back on.
+Your dog will chase and bat the bottle around to release the treats.

 Empty cardboard boxes can also be used to hide treats, but make sure that they are not eating the cardboard.
 Be prepared to take the “toy” away if your dog is starting to tear it apart.